-Choosing a decking installer for your development can save both time and money.
-If your decking is not installed correctly on your development, it could mean high snagging costs.
-Here are some tips on how to choose the right decking installer:
+Choosing the right decking installer for your development can save both time and money.
+If your decking is not installed correctly the first time on your development, it could lead to high remediation costs.
+Here are 9 top tips on how to choose the right decking installer:

 1. Ask Your Decking Supplier for Recommendations.

-Your supplier is likely aware of which decking companies are well-known to do a good job and which might have some bad reviews.
+Your decking supplier is likely aware of decking companies that are well-known to do a good job and those which might have some bad reviews.
 Ask them, and then go on ahead with further research on them through online reviews and phone calls to other contractors.

 2. Schedule a Visit to the Site

 Schedule time with prospective contractors to visit the building site.
 They can let you know if the project is right for them and can give a more realistic promise of what to expect.
 You can also judge the working contractor-customer dynamic and how well you're able to communicate and get through to the team.

 TIP: The questions the installer asks during or after the site visit will give you a good insight into their skills and experience.
 They should be asking about access restrictions, the ability to restrict the use of parts of the building when work is being undertaken, use of lifts, stairs and public access during works, power supply, storage areas, time of working etc.

 Search for online reviews people might have left about the company.
 Usually, the company will only list good testimonials on their website, so it's essential to look for any other feedback customers might have left elsewhere.